flyingmachine/brave-clojure-web/content/home.md

   to know the why and how of lisp and functional programming.

 Make no mistake: you *will* work.
-But this book will make the work feel exhilirating, *not* exhausting.
+But this book will make the work feel exhilarating, *not* exhausting.
 That's because this book does three things:

-- It takes the "dessert-first" appraoch, giving you the development tools and and language details needed to start playing with real programs immediately
+- It takes the "dessert-first" approach, giving you the development tools and language details needed to start playing with real programs immediately
 - It assumes 0 experience with the JVM, functional programming, or lisp.
 It covers these topics in detail so that you'll feel like you